joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

     ✅ `-` and `/` are valid flag markers
     `/d:"sonar.verbose=true` or `-d:"sonar.verbose=true"`

-    ✅ Report path is relative to the directory where you run SonarScanner for MSBuild `-d:"sonar.cs.vscoveragexml.reportsPaths=coveragexml"`
+    ✅ Report path is relative to the directory where you run SonarScanner for 'MSBuild' `-d:"sonar.cs.vscoveragexml.reportsPaths=coveragexml"`

     **Wrong** ❌